agadhiya/Autonomous-Line-Following-Robot-with-Obstacle-Detection-and-Avoidance/README.md

 # Autonomous-Line-Following-Robot-with-Obstacle-Detection-and-Avoidance
-- For more details, read the report that has been attached.
+- For more details, read the attached report.